Youssef-Bakr/Raman-Spectrometer_Raspberry-Pi-/README.md

 ### Contributions

+A contribution to the database.

 #### Spectral Signature (Contribution)

+A new signature, wether it is identified or not.

 #### Spectral Signature Review (Contribution)

+A signature for an existing signature, wether it is identified or not.

-#### Identification (Contribution)
+#### Spectral Signature Identification (Contribution)

+An identification of a signature, wether it is identified or not.

 #### Confidence Level

-There are several ways to assign trusts to an identity, we could use a peer review system where as you said a machine could be assigned a trust value.
+There are several ways to assign trusts to an identity, we could use a peer review system where a machine could be assigned a trust value.
 Or we could assign a confidence value in a signature, so if the signature was only matched once, it would come up in search results but have a low base confidence score (perhaps boosted if the associated identity has a high trust score).
 And if this signature is validated by different identities it would see its score improve every time.
-And as you said, once it reaches a certain thresholds it gets permanently committed to the database (perhaps we could have archive nodes who maintain a copy of every signature above a certain threshold).
+Once it reaches a certain thresholds it could get permanently committed to the database (perhaps we could have archive nodes who maintain a copy of every signature above a certain threshold).